 When establishing the new notice to the original Act the IRS also established a sliding scale to determine the amount of savings each owner can qualify for.
 The amount of savings you can accrue depends upon the level of improvement to traditional energy efficiency levels that your building achieves.
 The IRS defined a 50 percent threshold on savings of energy costs, related to water, electricity and heating and cooling costs, based upon the traditional cost of energy expenses.

-If a building achieves or exceeds these 50 percent savings the owner is eligible for a tax deduction of up to $1.80 per square foot of building.
+If a building achieves or exceeds these 50 percent savings the owner is eligible for a tax deduction of up to $1.80 per square foot of the building.
 If your building does not meet the 50 percent threshold owners are still eligible for savings and can save an emerge of $0.60 per square foot in the building floor area if the structure meets or exceeds a 16⅔ percent savings on energy.
 The calculation of energy savings looks at the efficiency of a variety of building systems and accessories, including but not limited to building insulation, interior and exterior lighting, water heaters, timed and sensory lighting systems, water heaters, furnaces, and the caulking and energy efficiency of air ducts, windows, doors, building siding and roofs.

 Working towards Earning the Energy Policy Act Deduction